-John was selected to leave Singapore to work on the Burma-Thai Railway with ‘D’ Force S Battalion.
+Jack was selected to leave Singapore to work on Burma-Thai Railway with ‘D’ Force S Battalion.
 They departed Singapore by train on 14th March 1943, arriving Bampong, Thailand after 4 days of hellish, crowded conditions.

 S Battalion was first trucked to Tarsau Camp where they worked for a few weeks, then to Kanyu II (Hellfire Pass).
-We are not certain where he went after that, men from S Battalion were split into groups and sent either to Kinsaiyok, Chunkai, Hintok or other camps in the region during “Speedo”.
+We are not certain where he went after that, men from S Battalion were split into groups and sent either to Kinsaiyok, Hintok or other Hellfire pass cutting camps during “Speedo”.

-In 1944 John was most likely at Nacompaton Hospital Camp having survived working on the railway since march 1943.
-It was here in April 1944 he was selected with up 1000 POWs to form a ‘work party supposedly for light duties in Malaya’.
+By 1944 the railway was completed.
+He was selected with up 1000 POWs to form a ‘work party supposedly for light duties in Malaya’.

 This was a typical Japanese lie.
 These 1000 POWs were joined by 11 Medical Officers and orderlies and together the 10011 POWs with a large force of Asians began slaving on the construction of Mergui Road Escape route in southern Burma where the region was mountainous and conditions tough for the already undernourished and nearly all ill POWs.
 He was one of at least 7 or 8 men from 2/4th who left Thailand with this party.

 He died ‘officially’ from malaria at 12 Kilo Camp on Mergui Road 17 July 1945 and buried at 12 Kilo Camp Cemetery in Grave No 63.
-He was recorded as being 42 years old – once again this may be incorrect as his enlistment details say he was born in 1897.
+He was recorded as being 47 years old – his enlistment details say he was born in 1902 to ensure he passed the age exclusion, however he was believed to be born 1897.

 Height 5′ 6″

-From above notices we note Jack was good mates with Archie Newell, 2/4th.
+From above notices we note Jack was good mates with Archie Newell and pre-war with Tom Buscombe.

 John was prospecting and living at Norseman when he enlisted.
-He apparently was about 3 years with 10th L/H before joining 2/4th in October 1940.
+He apparently was about 3 years with 10th Light Horse Reserves 1933-1936 before joining 2/4th in October 1940.
 His recorded NOK was initially Mr M.J.
-Coyle, Norseman and then changed to Constance Smith, Friend.
+Coyle, Norseman and then changed to Constance Smith, Friend from Mosman Park.

 - Adam Park Camp - Singapore